Royaltyprogram/SimLab_simualtions/README.md

 - **Real-time Updates**: Immediate visual feedback for parameter adjustments
 - **Contributor System**: Simple process for adding new simulations
 - **Firebase Backend**: Reliable infrastructure for simulation management and analytics

+## 🔨 SimLab Generator

+To streamline the simulation creation process, you can use [SimLab_Generator](https://github.com/Royaltyprogram/SimLab_Generator) - a dedicated tool for generating SimLab-compatible simulation code.
+This tool helps maintain consistency and reduce development time when creating new simulations.

 ## 🧪 Testing Your Simulation